Vaya Mobile Phone Plans Review

 Source: Vaya website

 In recent times, Vaya has simplified its plan range into four different options.
 As it stands, all plans come with unlimited calls and texts, and you’ll find that the $16 plan is in fact one of the cheapest unlimited mobile phone plans in Australia.
-If not, Vaya has a ‘price beat guarantee’ that ensures it stays on top of the pile.
-Additional data is also $10/GB, which is automatically billed if you exceed your allowance.
+If not, Vaya has a ‘price beat guarantee’ that ensures it stays near the top of the cheap pile.
+Also keep an eye out for occasional ‘double up’ data offers whereby you can get double data for the first month.
+Additional data is $10/GB, which is automatically billed if you exceed your allowance.

 Like many MVNOs, Vaya’s plans are all month to month postpaid options, which is great because it means you’re not locked into a contract and can easily jump ship if you’re not entirely satisfied.
 Also keep an eye out for various bonuses and discounts Vaya offers from time to time.